 Compared to most of us, he took things to extremes, especially golf, in part because he didn’t have much of a life outside of golf.
 And you sure don’t become best in the world taking half measures.

 Moe told me that while he lay in bed after long practice sessions, he’d feel which muscles were the most tired.
 “Which ones (muscles) still wanted to hit another ball?
 How did my left eye feel compared to my right eye?
-Since my right leg was much more tired than my left leg that means I was keeping my weight back there too long.
+Since my right leg was much more tired than my left leg that means, I was keeping my weight back there too long.
 My body did my talking to me.”

 Moe said that his motion was so different from the conventional swing because he listened to his body.
 “Nobody could teach me this.
 I learned by feel.
 Whatever felt good to me.”

-That’s not to say we can’t learn from professionals or from other sources (including, well, books).
-In fact, we can speed up the process of improvement with great instruction.
+That’s not to say we can’t learn from professionals or other sources (including, well, books).
+In fact, we can speed up the process of improvement with excellent instruction.
 However, as Moe demonstrated, you don’t improve and play great golf by thinking about it.
 (It took me about 30 years to learn this.)

 The irony of the pursuit of improvement in golf is that we have far superior technology than in Moe’s day and a tsunami of information in our phones, but the majority of golfers do not improve.
-Think about your own approach to golf.
-Most of us consciously direct our bodies to move like we think we should.
+Think about your approach to golf.
+Most of us consciously direct our bodies to move like we believe that we should.
 It’s like trying to walk up stairs thinking about how to angle your ankle and where to place your toes.

 Certainly, becoming “a student of the game” is a key tenet to becoming a good player, but most teachers, including Todd Graves, will tell you that thinking about the swing just leads to paralysis by analysis.
 (I’ve been there, got the T-shirt, as they say.)

-In creating our new book The Single Plane Golf Swing: Play Better Golf the Moe Norman Way, Todd and I describe the swing in great detail to help readers understand it.
+In creating our new book, The Single Plane Golf Swing: Play Better Golf the Moe Norman Way, Todd and I describe the swing in great detail to help readers understand it.
 But we also include more than 300 pictures to illustrate the text to help you visualize the swing, and we included “feelings drills” so you can feel the ideal motions.

 We have provided a chapter on Moe’s life in The Single Plane Golf Swing book, but for more detail on Moe’s early years, check out my 1995 biography The Feeling of Greatness: The Moe Norman Story.